PiwnicaUwU/BetterInfinityRage/README.md

 ## How It Works

 - **Rage Persistence:** SCP-096 cannot exit its rage if more than one target is still alive.
 This ensures that SCP-096 continues its pursuit of all remaining targets until they are all eliminated.
+The rage will only end when the last target is dead.
 - **Tracking Targets:** When SCP-096 targets a player, that player is added to the tracking list.
 The plugin continuously tracks the position of the closest target.
 - **Hint System:** Based on the position of the closest target, SCP-096 receives a hint about the room the target is in, which it can use to better locate the player.
 - **Target Removal:** If a tracked player dies, they are removed from the list, and the plugin stops tracking if there are no active targets left.

-~~Readme is made by chatgpt cuz i'm lazy lol~~
+~~Readme is made by ChatGPT cuz I'm lazy lol~~